 River management has made the river more predictable, safe and useful.
 The river is still subject to huge variations in water levels.
-Floods and droughts will continue and there will be times when the river is limited for navigation and times when it challenges the capacity of the levees in some areas.
-River management requires cooperation among federal and state agencies, local governments, industry, and the general public.
+Floods and droughts will continue and there will be times when the river is limited for navigation and times when it challenges the capacity of levees.
+River management requires cooperation among federal, state, and local governments, industry, and the general public.
 Appendix B lists these organizations and describes their missions.

 River management is a continuous process that must adapt to meet the commercial, agricultural, environmental, cultural, and societal needs of an ever-changing nation.
 The Mississippi River Commission's 200-Year vision for the Mississippi River Watershed describes the quality of life that can be achieved along this river.
-Bringing this vision to fruition will require active management of flood risks, navigation, habitat, fish and wildlife, tributaries, recreation and tourism, coastal areas, power, water supply, groundwater, water quality, and other site specific projects.
+Bringing this vision to fruition requires active management of flood risks, navigation, habitat, fish and wildlife, tributaries, recreation and tourism, coastal areas, power, water supply, groundwater, water quality, and other site specific projects.